-On streets with a width of greater than 22 metres and an overall building height of 38 metres or less street wall heights must not exceed 30 metres.
+If the overall building height is 38 metres or less and a street width greater than 22 metres, street wall heights must not exceed 30 metres.
 A permit cannot be granted to vary this requirement.

 In the instance where two different street wall heights intersect at a corner, the higher street wall height prevails.